the-data-center/Who-Lives/WhoLivesMarkdown.md

 <div class="source" style="clear: left; padding-left: 30px;" markdown="1">

-**Notes**: Due to high margins of error, the comparison between any race and Asian is not statistically significant in Orleans Parish.
+**Notes**: Due to high margins of error, data for Asians is not included in this chart.
 ∗ = In Orleans Parish, the difference between Black and Hispanic is not statistically significant.
 ∗ = In Jefferson Parish, the difference between Black and Hispanic is not statistically significant.
 ∗ = In the New Orleans Metro Area, the difference between Black and Hispanic is not statistically significant.